National Netball Cship From June 27 - UrduPoint

 National Netball C'ship From June 27

-ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 15th Jun, 2021 ) :Pakistan Netball Federation (PNF) would hold the National Netball Championship here at the Pakistan sports Complex from June 27.
+ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 21st Jun, 2021 ) :Pakistan Netball Federation (PNF) would hold the National Netball Championship here at the Hamidi Hall of the Pakistan sports Complex from June 27.

 "Pakistan Wapda would defend both men's and women's titles in the championship," PNF President Mudassar Arain told APP.